yoest/calculator-cucumber/README.md

 This repository contains Java 11 code for computing arithmetic expressions.
 It is deliberately incomplete as it serves to be the basis of all kinds of extensions, such as a more sophisticated Calculator application.

-The code was written by Tom Mens in January 2021 for educational purposes.
-(Software Engineering Lab, Faculty of Sciences, University of Mons, Belgium)
+The code was written in January 2021 for educational purposes at the Software Engineering Lab, Faculty of Sciences, University of Mons, Belgium.

+Contributors:
+* Tom Mens
+* Gauvain Devillez

 ## Unit testing and BDD